Nāga

-Nagaraja is the title given to the king of the nagas.
+Nagaraja is the title given to the king of the nāgas.
 Narratives of these beings hold cultural significance in the mythological traditions of many South Asian and Southeast Asian cultures, and within Hinduism and Buddhism.
-Communities such as the Nagavanshi Kshatriyas claim descent from this race.
+Communities such as the Nagavamshi, Khmer and Sri Lankan Tamils claim descent from this race.

 Etymology

-In Sanskrit, a nāgá (नाग) is a cobra, the Indian cobra (Naja naja).
+In Sanskrit, a nāgá (नाग) is a snake, most often depicted by the Indian cobra (Naja naja).
 A synonym for nāgá is phaṇin (फणिन्).
 There are several words for "snake" in general, and one of the very commonly used ones is sarpá (सर्प).
 Sometimes the word nāgá is also used generically to mean "snake".
 The word is cognate with English 'snake', Germanic: *snēk-a-, Proto-IE: *(s)nēg-o- (with s-mobile).

+Alternatively, an Indo-European etymology as a "hairless, naked animal"—cognate to English "naked"—would explain that the Sanskrit word nāga can also mean "cloud", "mountain" or "elephant".

 Hinduism

+Nāgas, as a serpent-shaped group of deities that often take form as cobras, are prominent in Hindu iconography, throughout Hindu texts (especially in the first book of the Mahābhārata) and in local folk traditions of worship.
+In some regions of the Himalaya, nāgas are regarded as the divine rulers of the region - as in Kullu Valley, in Berinag and in the valley of the Pindar River, which is believed to be ruled by the ninefold Naiṇī Devī.
+Both in the Nilamata Purana of Kashmir and in the Swayambhu Purana of Kathmandu, the respective region begins its history as a lake, populated by nāgas, which is later drained.